 I hope your family can all enjoy this gluten free vegetable soup as it is free of many allergens!
 Make some extra and freeze it in smaller portions for later!

-Instant Pot Gluten Free Vegetable Soup
+Instant Pot Gluten Free Vegetable Soup!

-Yield 13 cups
+Yield 13 Cups

+A hearty and healthy soup made in the instant pot!
+Insanely quick to make!
 A flavorful soup that is easy to make, flavorful and gluten free!
 Perfect for the paleo diet and vegetarian diet as well!
 You won't miss chicken noodles after you try this soup!

 - 1 Large Yellow Onion